My Vegan Foodie guide to Budapest, Hungary

 The waitress kind of forgot us after that, I wanted to order a dessert.
 I gave up waiting so I went up to the counter and ordered from their pastry selection, and a cup of tea.

-So I went and reminded the waitress, she confessed and said she forgot the tea and cake I ordered.
+So I went and reminded the waitress, and she confessed and said she forgot the tea and cake I ordered.

 Ten minutes later I went and reminded her again about my dessert and the cup of tea.

-Then the dessert came and my cup of tea, might I add it was a bag and hot water I was served.
+Then the dessert came and my cup of tea, might I add was a bag and hot water I was served.

 We asked for the cheque straight away as you might understand.